 Do you know someone who is thinking of taking music lessons or who has children who may be interested in getting their hands on a musical instrument or singing?
 Do you know a teenager who needs a high school OAC credit?
 Do you know an adult who has wanted for a long time to learn how to play a musical instrument but has never had the time or inclination?
 Please tell them about the IMA.

 As an appreciation for your referral, we will give you a $30 credit for each new student who registers at the International Music Academy as a result of your referral.
-As we value your friends as much as we value you, we will offer to each referred student a $30 credit as well.

 The IMA offers personalized Gift Cards that could be used as thoughtful birthday, holiday, bar/bat Mitzvah, graduation gift or for any other occasions as well as to encourage someone to start learning a musical instrument or singing.
 The card can be used for any products or services.